narendersaini32/reactjs-global-store/README.md

-reactjs-global-store is a pacakge for managing global state for React.
+reactjs-global-store is a package for managing global state for React.
 Its based on ContextApi.

 ### Features